Bunsly/HomeHarvest/README.md

 - The `-o` or `--output` default format is `excel`.
 Options are `csv` or `excel`.
 - If `-f` or `--filename` is left blank, the default is `HomeHarvest_<current_timestamp>`.
 - If `-p` or `--proxy` is not provided, the scraper uses the local IP.
+- Use `-k` or `--keep_duplicates` to keep duplicate properties based on address.
+If not provided, duplicates will be removed.
 ### Python

 ```py